jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2025-12-27-my-2025-year-in-review/index.md

 - Georgi's stories (and also social media, posting stuff vs not, to be out there but also that you have to log in every day, social media in general, being presetn etc. )
 - God. (comeback)
 - The Bulgarian roots (comeback)
-- Work stuff and career?
+- Work stuff and career? and AI and the spark to develop again
 - Sobreity continues?

 - Family